VirginieBonhomme/Art-Shuffle/README.md

 ## Timeframes
-Personally I believe it will take me about 40 to 50 hours

 | Component | Priority | Estimated Time | Time Invested | Actual Time |
 | --- | :---: |  :---: | :---: | :---: |